 Barry Allen is a major character in the Arrowverse, played by Grant Gustin.
 He first makes an appearance in the 8th and 9th episodes of the 2nd season of the series.
 He is a police scientist who came from Central City to assist on a case.
 He finds out that Oliver Queen is the Arrow and helps him.
 After he goes back home, he gets struck by lightning while being doused in chemicals.
 It is later mentioned that he was in a coma.
 It is later revealed in the Flash spin-off series that the lightning was caused by the particle accelerator explosion at S.T.A.R.
 Labs.
 After becoming the Flash, he returns for cameo appearances and team-ups each season.

 Grant Gustin reprises his role as Barry Allen.
-After the Particle Accelerator explosion at S.T.A.R.
+After the particle accelerator explosion at S.T.A.R.
 Labs caused him to get struck by lightning and doused him with chemicals, he went into a coma.
-When he woke up, he finds out he has super-speed.
-When Barry was a child, his mother was murdered by blur of lightning but the police it was his father who committed the crime.
+When he wakes up, he finds out he has super-speed.
+When Barry was a child, his mother was murdered by a blur of lightning but his father was convicted for the crime.
 He was then raised by his best friend, Iris West's father, Joe West.
 Barry returns to S.T.A.R.
 Labs and is assisted by Dr. Harrison Wells, Cisco Ramon, and Caitlin Snow in protecting Central City from evil metahumans and other crime.
 Cisco creates his Flash suit and Wells teaches him to become faster.
 It is later revealed that Dr. Harrison Wells has actually been the Reverse Flash in disguise and is the one who killed Barry's mother.
 He attempts to go back in time to rescue his mother but changes his mind when his older self, who had followed the Reverse Flash there from the future, holds up his hand and shakes his head, silently telling him not to interfere.
 After the Reverse Flash dies, a singularity opens up and Barry is forced to stop it.